stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

 ### Escrow Account and Trustline State

-Participants can inspect the state of escrow accounts and trustlines before execution of the formation to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the formation transaction is executed.
+Participants can inspect the state of escrow accounts and trustlines before execution of the open to check the state of the accounts and trustlines are acceptable, but there is no guarantee that state will remain constant until after the open transaction is executed.

-It is critical to check the state of the other participants escrow account and their trustlines after formation because there is no way for participants to guarantee that the other participant has not altered its state.
+It is critical to check the state of the other participants escrow account and their trustlines after opening the channel because there is no way for participants to guarantee that the other participant has not altered its state.
 For example, the other participant could add an additional signer to their account.
 Or, for example, the other participant could intentionally or accidentally cause flags on their trustline to be changed, such as the clawback enabled flag.

 ### Escrow Account and Trustline Balance

-Participants should inspect the state of the escrow accounts and their trustlines after formation to determine the starting balance of each participants contribution.
+Participants should inspect the state of the escrow accounts and their trustlines after opening the channel to determine the starting balance of each participants contribution.

 To calculate the balance available for spending, participants should get the